 Revenues from e-commerce services accounted for 34.8%, 53.7% and 63.0% of our total revenues for 2014, 2015 and 2016, respectively, and represented our largest source of revenues since 2015.
 We generate a majority of our e-commerce services revenues from online real estate brokerage services in 2016.
 We also offer direct sales services for new homes.
 We may not be able to attract and retain listings and sufficient home buyers to make our direct sales and online real estate brokerage services successful.
 We also became subject to government regulation over the contents we publish in connection with our online real estate brokerage services.
 In March 2017, one of our consolidated controlled entities had its real estate broker license revoked by relevant government authorities due to the publication of certain property development information, which was found by the government authorities to be in violation of relevant rules and regulations.
 While we do not believe the loss of one real estate broker license had any material adverse effect on our business, we may suffer negative publicity associated with this isolated event.
 In addition, we offer paid Fang membership services, which primarily include offers to purchase properties with discounts from our partner developers and dedicated information and related services to facilitate property purchases.
-Although we generally have been able to maintain contractual arrangements with third-party property developers that provide discounts to our registered members and customers in their transactions with them.
+Although we generally have been able to maintain contractual arrangements with third-party property developers that provide discounts to our registered members and direct sales properties on acceptable terms, there can be no assurance that we will continue to be able to do so in the future.
+In addition, we cannot control the accuracy of information provided by the property developers, the quality of their properties or how they treat our registered members and customers in their transactions with them.